ms609/Rogue/README.md

 quality of consensus trees should be evaluated, and a heuristic approach by which rogue taxa should be identified.

+Rogue detection using the phylogenetic and clustering information content measures (Smith, forthcoming) is implemented using a quick heuristic that drops the least "stable" leaves one at a time, using an _ad hoc_ definition of stability (Smith, forthcoming);
+and by a more exhaustive (and time-consuming) approach that considers dropping all possible sets of up to _n_ leaves (Aberer _et al._ 2013).

+The latter heuristic is implemented for the relative bipartition "information" content and Pattengale's criterion
+_via_ [RogueNaRok](https://rnr.h-its.org/about) (Aberer _et al._ 2013).

 # Installation